Religious belief is a common characteristic of our species as

-In other words, the underpinnings of religion have evolved through the process of natural selection for at least hundreds of thousands of years.
-We must ask, 'did natural selection get this right, is the religious perspective useful in the sense of conferring greater fitness?'
-After all fitness is the only ‘goal’ of a Darwinian process.
+In other words, the underpinnings of religiosity have evolved through the process of natural selection for at least hundreds of thousands of years.
+Natural selection is concerned only with fitness, and we must ask, 'did natural selection get this right?
+Is the religious perspective useful in the sense of conferring greater fitness?'
+After all, fitness is the only goal of a Darwinian process.

-The quote above notes a couple of avenues of research pursued by anthropologists and evolutionary psychologists suggesting indirect forms of fitness that religion may confer such as promoting cultural cooperation and the enforcement of moral stability.
-However, these may only be by-products of religious belief, what about the content of religious beliefs, our predisposition to believe in supernatural agents?
-Did natural selection get that right or does our predisposition for religion only confer fitness through indirect means?
+The quote above notes avenues of research pursued by reasearchers, suggesting some indirect forms of fitness that religious beliefs may confer, such as promoting cultural cooperation and the enforcement of moral stability.
+However, these are only by-products of religious belief; what about religious beliefs' primary content, our predisposition to believe in supernatural agents?
+Did natural selection get this right, or does our predisposition for religion only confer fitness through indirect means?

 Getting it right, not making mistakes, has been of paramount importance to every living thing on this planet for more than three billion years, and so these organisms have evolved thousands of different ways of finding out about the world they live in